 Vatapá Nordestino has African origins, but it is one of Brazil’s most unique dishes.

-16 – Bolo de Puba (Cassava Flour Cake)
+16 – Bolo de Fubá (Corn Flour Cake)

+Fubá is a dough made from milled corn.
 This dough forms the basis of several typical recipes from the North and Northeast of Brazil.
-However, the puba cake is perhaps the most beloved recipe.
+However, the fuba cake is perhaps the most beloved recipe.

-This delicious cake is made with puba dough, coconut milk, grated coconut, and sugar.
+This delicious cake is made with fubá dough, coconut milk, grated coconut, and sugar.
 It has a spongy texture, and it is rich and filling.

 Some modern variations can include goiabada, another Brazilian sweet that many Brazilians adore, made from guava and sugar.